Create a Website Account - Manage notification subscriptions, save form progress and more.

 Simply call the Fire Department at 260-493-7500 and request a sign be made.
 There is a small $10 fee to assist with the cost of materials.

+Yes!
+However, the fire must be contained in an enclosed fire pit or fire ring per the city ordinance.
 Please read through the Open Burn Regulations for more information.

 Subscription EMS provides revenue to help operate the system without raising tax rates.
 Annual membership fee is only $55 and it covers you, your spouse and any dependent children living with you.
 Call 260-749-1235 to request an application.